IowaDave/avr-dx/_posts/2024-04-28-blink-and-ye-shall-learn.md

 ### Helper Registers for I/O Pins

 The Dx device PORT peripherals bear a family resemblance to those in the ATmega328P controllers.
+In both, a PORT peripheral will contain registers named DIR and OUT.

 DIR regulates the pin mode and OUT governs the voltage present on a pin more or less the same way in both products.
 Setting or clearing bits in those registers will alter the state of the pins connected to them.

 However, the Dx devices provide additional, "helper" registers giving code writers other, more code-efficient ways to manage the PORT pins.